 Martin: (Jokingly) She treats me like a brick!
 Pick your cane, wash, iron!
 Struggle through it!
 But for people like me, it is easy to fall into a pity party.
 The fact that she hasn’t let me fall into self-pity, keeps me going.
 I also pray a lot.

 Robai: You also develop thick skin.
-There are times he has had bathroom accidents and I have had to walk into the men’s room to help him clean himself up and change zzclothes.
+There are times he has had bathroom accidents and I have had to walk into the men’s room to help him clean himself up.
 When we travel long distances, Martin can’t eat.
 His bowel system is such that when he has to go to the bathroom, he has to go; so we avoid precarious situations.

 Martin: Yes.
-The series of drugs that I take can take their toll.
+I have suffered from erectile dysfunction on some occasions.
+The series of drugs that I take can also take their toll.
+In those moments, we take a break from sexual activity.

 How do you balance financially?

-Robai: I also quit formal employment in 2012 and became a stay-at-home mum.
+Robai: I also quit formal employment in 2011 and became a stay-at-home mum.
 I started my own crafts and training company – Roma Crafting School.
 My income is sporadic but it helps.
 Medical bills can be as steep as Ksh92,000 a month and those are just injections for six months.
-He needs pills, knee support, leg brace, and physiotherapy and special diet sometimes just to mention a few.
+He needs pills, knee support, leg brace, and physiotherapy just to mention a few.
 Most insurance companies don’t want anything to do with him, but God has always to come through for us.

 Martin: I’ve also authored a few children’s book and I’ve also invented a board game (Sozo) registered by the government.
 Sozo means salvation in Greek and it’s a board game that engages children in knowing more about the Bible.